RAID-0-NAS-Data-Recovery

 Step 1: Imaging

 The first thing our engineers did was to create a perfect, bit-by-bit copy of all four drives.
-This approach is critical to risk-free data recovery as our team can work on the copies, and in doing so, protect the originals from further harm.
+This approach is critical to risk-free data recovery as it allows our team to work on the copies and, in doing so, protect the original drives from further harm.

 Step 2: Rebuilding the RAID

-Even though the metadata (the map of where files are located) was gone, we used special tools to virtually rebuild the RAID 0 array.
+After stabilizing and imaging the array, we banked on our knowledge of the manufacturer’s RAID 0 controller configuration and used proprietary tools to virtually rebuild the RAID 0 array.
 This allowed us to treat the four drives as a single volume again.

 Step 3: File Carving